dimyG/jekyll-theme-chirpy/_posts/2025-09-30-theology-of-self-acceptance.md

 It could very well be, that your core values are not commonly accepted.
 You should not be intimidated by that because you can't be meaningfully accused of being wrong or being against the way things should be.
 There is no objective moral scale to judge you by.
-We cannot accuse a Nazi of not being faithful to his values or of not “following his calling", or even of being objectively wrong.
+We cannot accuse a Nazi of being objectively wrong, and certainly not of being unfaithful to his values or of not “following his calling”.
 What we can do is accuse him of not having values similar to ours, fight him, defeat him, punish him for it and try to alter the environment that created him.
 You are therefore "morally" free to follow your purpose, but so are others.
-So be prepared to face their judge and to receive the consequences of your actions (in this world or, who knows for sure, even in the other).
+So be prepared to face their judge and to receive the consequences of your actions (in this world or, who knows for sure, even in another).

 # Sidenotes
 ## Good and evil